-While applying the accounting policies as stated in note 3, management of the Group has made certain judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+While applying the accounting policies as stated in note 3, management has made certain judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.

 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revision to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
-The significant judgments and estimates made by management that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are set out below.
+Revision to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.

+The significant judgments and estimates made by management that have the most significant effects on the amounts recognised in the consolidated financial statements are set out below.